Hôtel de Besenval: Federal Councillor Giuseppe Motta's strategy

 23 March 1932 – Quai d'Orsay: The two diplomats responsible for the purchase of the Hôtel de Besenval: The Swiss envoy, Minister Alphonse Dunant (right), and his successor Walter Stucki.
 In the middle: Federal Councillor Edmund Schulthess.
+In the background Minister Dunant's luxury car: An Avions Voisin.

 When the Swiss Confederation bought the Hôtel de Besenval, the property was in rather poor condition.
 It was Minister Walter Stucki, Envoy of the Swiss Confederation to France, who was in charge for completing the purchase and the supervision of the serious renovation work of the existing buildings, as well as the addition of an administrative building bordering the west court, which replaced the former west wing with the kitchen and the servant's quarters.
 The work was planned and carried out by the architects Moreillon & Taillens.
 Later, between 1967 and 1969, the west wing was expanded to include a floor and an attic based on the model of the corps de logis.
 The aim was for all the renovations and extensions to form a harmonious architectural ensemble, based on the plans of Pierre-Alexis Delamair.

+The first Christmas card featuring the Hôtel de Besenval (1938).

-On the occasion of the official opening of the new legation on 24 January 1939, Minister Walter Stucki showed the film Fusilier Wipf.
+At the official opening of the new legation on 24 January 1939, Minister Walter Stucki and his wife welcomed around 500 guests; a screening of Fusilier Wipf at the Maison de la Chimie preceded the reception at the Hôtel de Besenval.
+In order to meet the high expectations of his French and international guests, Walter Stucki was permitted to purchase silverware, porcelain and drinking glasses worth a total of CHF 5,000 at state expense.

 A month earlier, in December 1938, Walter Stucki and his wife Gertrud were able to move into the envoy's residence.
-A few months later, World War II broke out.
+However, the envoy couple were not able to enjoy the stately residence for long.
+A few months later, on 1 September 1939, World War II broke out.